Alterdesk/hubot-questionnaire-framework/README.md

 flow.number("number", "Can you send me a number?", "Invalid number.");

 // Ask a number between 2 and 5
-flow.number("limited", "Can you send me a number between 2 and 5?", "Invalid number or outside range") .range(2, 5);
+flow.number("limitedNumber", "Can you send me a number between 2 and 5?", "Invalid number or outside range") .range(2, 5);
 ```